jezhiggins/callbacks-promises-async/README.md

   })
 } // checkPaths
 ```
 And almost immediately, things get wild.
-We can just loop through out paths,
+We can't just loop through our paths,
 checking each one.  `fs.stat` provides us the information we
-need about each path, but it is another of our non-blocking methods that takes a
+need about a path, but it is another of our non-blocking methods that takes a
 callback.
 Consequently, we can't just fire off a for-loop, do a bit of work, and
 be done.

-Instead, we have to call `fs.stat` providing a local callback of our own.
+Instead, we have to provide `fs.stat` with a local callback of our own.
 ```javascript
   fs.stat(fullPath, (err, stats) => {
     if (err) {